 G. Norman Acker, III became the Acting U.S. Attorney on February 28, 2021, upon the resignation of the prior U.S. Attorney, Robert J. Higdon, Jr.

-As Acting U.S. Attorney, Mr. Higdon is the top-ranking federal law enforcement official in the Eastern District of North Carolina, which includes the 44 eastern most counties of North Carolina.
-He oversees a staff of 108 employees, including 51 attorneys and 57 non-attorney support personnel.
-The office also partners with some 20 Special Assistant United States Attorneys from branches of the United States military, local District Attorneys offices and federal and state regulatory agencies.
+As Acting U.S. Attorney, Mr. Acker is the chief federal law enforcement officer in the Eastern District of North Carolina, which includes the 44 eastern-most counties of North Carolina.
+He oversees a staff of 125 employees, including 58 attorneys and 67 non-attorney support personnel.
+The office also partners with approximately 44 Special Assistant United States Attorneys from branches of the United States military, local District Attorneys’ offices and federal and state regulatory agencies.
 Each of these Special Assistants also works in federal court under the United States Attorney’s supervision.

 The office is responsible for prosecuting federal crimes affecting the district, including crimes related to terrorism, public corruption, child exploitation, firearms, and narcotics.
 The office also defends the United States in civil cases and collects debts owed to the United States.

 Prior to becoming Acting U.S. Attorney, Mr. Acker served as an Assistant United States Attorney (AUSA) for more than thirty years.
 During his tenure he has litigated numerous civil and criminal cases in United States District Court as well as in the Fourth Circuit Court of Appeals.
 He was the Deputy Civil Chief and the Civil Chief for a total of 18 years, and between 2018 and 2021, he served as the First Assistant United States Attorney, supervising the work of the Civil, Criminal and Appellate Divisions.